January 16, 2023 update: Now accepting new accounts - private and commercial.

 My passion for watch repair began in the mid-1990s when I received two heirloom

-pocket watches: a 1920s Gruen Veri-Thin (fitting for a Cincinnatian!) and my Grandfather's Illinois
+pocket watches: a 1920s Gruen Veri-Thin (fitting for a Cincinnati native!) and my Grandfather's Illinois

 At AWCI I received formal training on modern ETA automatics, quartz, and the Valjoux 7750 chronograph.

 I specialize in VINTAGE watches only.
-I avoid modern quartz or mechanical watches that need
+I avoid modern watches needing

 brand-specific tools or training.
 Railroad Grade Pocket Watches are still my favorite and I have serviced/repaired many grades,